Backward Differentiation Formula finite difference schemes for diffusion equations with an obstacle term: Numerical results on two model test problems

+\begin{rem} For models 1 and 2, we have observed that for the first step of BDF2, using the BDF1 scheme (i.\,e., the {IE} scheme) instead of CN {yields nearly unchanged results} {(this is different to the American option problem, see Remark~\ref{rem:technical_details})}. \end{rem}

-\begin{rem} We have also tested the BDF3 scheme on Model 1, and the numerical results are very similar to the BDF2 scheme, and in particular the numerical order is not greater than two.
+\begin{rem} We have also tested the BDF3 scheme on Model 1, and the numerical results are {(both for second and fourth order approximation in space)} very similar to the BDF2 scheme, and in particular the numerical order is not greater than two.
 This comes from the fact that the solution has a bounded second order derivative, with a jump. \end{rem} }

 { Then we focus on numerical results for Model 2.
 We have tested again the CN, BDF2 and BDF3 schemes.
 In that case we consider the problem with $\mO=(50,450)$ and $T=0.5$, the other parameters being as in Model~1.